The following provides important academic information from the UNE Onward plan, organized for online reading. Download the UNE Onward plan (PDF).

 Schedule of Classes

-The schedule of classes for fall 2020 and related room assignments were reviewed to ensure that the public health and safety parameters outlined later in this plan can be maintained.
+The schedule of classes for fall 2020 and spring 2021 and related room assignments were reviewed to ensure that the public health and safety parameters outlined later in this plan could be maintained.
 Every effort has been made to minimize disruption in the existing schedule to students and faculty.
 However, a number of adjustments were needed to be made to accommodate the additional sections required to maintain social distancing in classrooms and teaching labs, which have necessitated an approximately 40% reduction in classroom capacity overall.
 Students and faculty were notified well in advance of the start of classes about any alterations in their schedules that were necessary due to the modifications in classroom capacity.
 (See Section III.A for more information about the curriculum delivery plan and class schedule.)

 Clinical practica schedules for the various health professions programs involve student placements at clinical sites across the United States.
 The schedules for students in these programs are coordinated and managed at the individual program level, as external program accreditation standards and regulatory body guidelines vary across state lines.
 The faculty and professional staff who oversee the clinical education components of the curriculum will communicate directly with the students about any modifications to their practica schedules.